855579762735/ddclient/readme.md

 A simple alpine based dockerfile for creating ddclient, just four files needed.
+> This Dockerfile always builds the latest version of ddclient.
 ## Quick Setup
 ### Dockerfile
 Just download the Dockerfile from this repo.
 You can save it in `/your/desired/Dockerfile/location`.